crispeiter/SpringCRUD/README.md

 # SpringCRUD

-A simple CRUD made with java Spring Boot.
+A simple CRUD API made with java Spring Boot.